lulato/rosa.js/README.md

     });

+Ghost Theme Docs
 Bourbon Docs
-Bourbon Github

 Upgrades
-Depending when you are downloading this project, you might have to upgrade from one ghost version to another.
+Depending when you are downloading this project, you might have to upgrade from one ghost version to another, check the [CHANGELOG](https://github.com/lulato/rosa.js/blob/master/CHANGELOG.md).

 Editing the theme